-- Department of Housing and Urban Development (HUD) Loans: Also offers 100 percent financing to avoid down payments and extends loans to applicants with lower credit scores.
+- Department of Housing and Urban Development (HUD) Loans: This program also offers 100 percent financing to consumers who have little to no down payment and imperfect credit scores.

-- Department of Veterans Affairs (VA) Loans: For military veterans and their spouses, a VA mortgage lender can make borrowing easier like an FHA or USDA loan.
-It can also help borrowers after closing by negotiating lower payments.
+- Department of Veterans Affairs (VA) Loans: For military veterans and their spouses, a VA mortgage lender can make borrowing significantly easier.
 VA loans also do not require borrowers to pay for Private Mortgage Insurance (PMI).

 Borrowers should also be aware there are a few limitations with federally subsidized mortgages:

-- Some federal loans (not VA) require borrowers to pay Private Mortgage Insurance premiums (or similar annual fees) throughout the life of the loan.
-Conventional loans allow you to cancel PMI when you’ve paid off at least 20 percent of the loan.
+- Some federal loan programs, including FHA loans, require borrowers to pay mortgage insurance throughout the life of the loan.
+Conventional loans allow you to cancel PMI when you’ve paid off at least 20 percent of the loan amount.